Shocking AI Stories

 - [ ] Encryption for all data flows?

-- [ ] Incident response drilled (last 6 months)?
+- [ ] Incident response drilled (ultimate 6 months)?

 - [ ] Third-party audits scheduled?